 Central training includes days spent working with exceptional teachers and their pupils, in exceptional partnership schools, so all trainees are exposed to best practice in teaching creatively and effectively.
 We want future pupils to love learning and our future teachers to love teaching!

-An integral part of the courses is a full University of Leicester PGCE, with 90 Masters Level credits.
-Trainees complete the equivalent of three 5000 word assignments within this PGCE award, receiving additional training at the University and are recognised as students of the University.
+An integral part of the courses is a full University of Leicester PGCE, with Masters Level credits.
+Trainees complete the equivalent of two 5000 word assignments within this PGCE award, receiving additional training at the University and are recognised as students of the University.
 This includes access to the library, sports and learning support facilities.

 The PGCE award is recognised internationally and the SCITT has trained teachers who are now working in Australia, Hong Kong and China.